-Car salespeople have an unfortunate stereotype of being slick con artists who steal from the good hardworking population.
-This is generally not true.
-But like every profession, a few bad apples can really spoil the bunch.
-If you are looking to purchase a car through a dealership, here are some tips on how you can ensure you are getting the best deal.
+If you’re looking to purchase a car through a dealership, here are some tips on how you can ensure you are getting the best deal.

-Once you are in negotiations, do not hesitate to pull out your smart phone right in front of the salesperson to double check the figures.
+Once you’re in negotiations, don’t hesitate to pull out your smart phone in front of the salesperson to double check the figures.

-It is incredibly important to read every word of your contract before signing.
+It’s incredibly important to read your contract before signing.
 Double check the math to ensure it checks out.
 Sometimes, your monthly rate doesn't add up to the total price that you had agreed upon.
 Make sure that you understand and agree to every word in your contract before signing anything.
-There may be expensive and unnecessary add-ons that were not mentioned or glossed over (see #3).
-Become familiar with what dealerships call the Four Square System.
-For more information on how the "bad apple" dealers can use this deceiving Four Square System to charge more, here is an explanation by a sixteen year veteran of the automobile industry.
+There may be expensive and unnecessary add-ons that weren’t mentioned or were glossed over (see #3).

-Many salespeople, regardless of the industry, will want to close the deal as quickly as possible.
+Many salespeople, regardless of the industry, want to close a deal as quickly as possible.
 Take your time and ask questions.
-Ask a lot of questions.
-Do not let them rush you into making any decisions.
+Don’t let yourself feel rushed into making any decisions.
 You are in charge of this negotiation.
 If you have a trade-in, keep your keys until the deal is done.
-You have nothing to lose by walking away and it's much easier to leave when you have your keys on you.

-While these are convenient options for the customer, they are also generally overpriced.
-Many dealerships will try to sell you insurance that will cover your remaining car payments should you die before paying it off.
-However, most life insurance policies will have this already covered.
-Don't pay for something you already have.
-Before buying a vehicle, consult your insurance provider to see what is covered under your plan.
 Most of the time, any add-ons such as rims, pin striping, spoilers, tinted windows, alarms, and stereo systems are marked up by the dealership.
-With a little research, you can find far more affordable options elsewhere.
+With a little research, you can find more affordable options elsewhere.

-Negotiating with any salesperson is like a high stakes poker game.
-Never reveal your hand or your bluff until all of the chips are in.
 Car dealers will try to ask you as many questions as possible to gauge exactly what you can afford.
 Good dealers will use this information to help you find an appropriate car and plan.
 However, this information can also be used to gauge what unnecessary extras and add-ons you can afford.
-Car Dealerships have a lot of wiggle room in their negotiations - they can get exclusive factory-to-dealer incentives, customer rebates, and other discounts.
-They have a lot more wiggle room then they let on so make them wiggle those savings onto you.
+Car dealerships can get exclusive factory-to-dealer incentives, customer rebates, and other discounts.
+So they could have more wiggle room in their negotiations than they’re letting on.

 One common sales tactic is to focus on monthly payments rather than the overall price of the vehicle.
 This is an effective way to make your payments seem lower but in reality, you could be paying more than you think.
 Before signing on the dotted line, you should know both the total price of your car and your monthly payments.

-When purchasing a used car, it is even more important to do your research and ask as many questions as possible.
-When you are trading in a car, the dealer will ask you a lot of questions to determine the worth of your car.
-If buying a used car from a dealer, you should be asking the same questions right back to the dealer.
-Some questions you should ask include:
+When purchasing a used car, it’s even more important to do your research and ask as many questions as possible.
+When you’re trading in a car, the dealer will ask you a lot of questions to determine the worth of your vehicle.
+If buying a used car from a dealer, some questions you should ask include: